 OK, I can't say it "almost" happened, as much as my being reminded of the fact that it actually could, and the situation for it came up on Wednesday night.
 The announcers, Jerry Remy and Dave O'Brien, did not point out that it was a possibility, but I saw it immediately.

-The Kansas City Royals, a challenged club this year, was at Fenway Park to play Boston.
+The Kansas City Royals, a challenged club this year, were at Fenway Park to play Boston.
 In the first inning, Whit Merrifield of the Royals walked, and went to third on a double by Jorge Soler.
 That left men on second and third, with one out following a strikeout.

 Second and third, one out.
 Plot material.